 Effective Monday, March 23rd, the following procedures will apply in Judge McBride’s courtroom:

-1. As per the policy of the court, all jury trials are canceled through April 17, 2020.
-A decision will be made prior to April 17th as to whether the cancellation of jury trials will extend past April 17th.
+1. As per the policy of the court, all jury trials are canceled through June 29, 2020.
+A decision will be made on or before June 29 as to whether the cancellation of jury trials will extend past that date.

-2. As for each case set for a jury trial between now and April 17, 2020, a hearing will be held on the court’s motion to continue jury trial on Tuesday, March 24, 2020.
+2. As for each case set for a jury trial between now and June 29, 2020, a hearing will be held on the court’s motion to continue jury trial.
 A status conference will be held at the same time.
 Attorneys, other than a prosecuting attorney or public defender assigned to Judge McBride’s courtroom, and parties may only appear by telephone for this hearing.
 Notice of the time of the hearing in each particular case can be obtained by calling the Assignment Commissioner at 513-732-7108.

 3. The following types of criminal matters will be heard only by telephone: scheduling conferences, trial setting conferences, final pretrial conferences, hearings on applications for sealing of record, review hearings, and motions/applications (other than motions for ILC) which do not require an evidentiary hearing.
 Nobody, other than a prosecuting attorney and public defender assigned to Judge McBride’s courtroom, will be permitted to appear in person in court in order to participate in these matters.
 Defendants may appear by phone on their cases just the same as their attorneys, and defense counsel are encouraged to share with their clients the information as to how to call in to the court for a hearing.
 The following matters in criminal cases will require a personal appearance: bond setting/bond review, community control violation, sentencing on community control violation, motion for intervention in lieu of conviction, disposition, plea, and sentencing.